geoext/geoext3-ws/src/meta/development-environment.md

   ```bash
   npm start
   ```
-* This should give you an output like below:
+* This should give you an output similar to below:
   ```bash
   Live reload server started on port: 35729
   Press CTRL+C to quit ...